External CFD simulation for data center

 Study of the interaction of rooftop air-conditioning systems in relation to wind conditions

+The hot air exhausted through the chimney flues is composed of the generator fumes and the air superheated by the heat exchange batteries.
 These air flows are blown back into the building by the wind, causing heat to be recirculated via the roof systems.

-As a result of these conditions, the ambient air temperature range at the inlet to the mechanical air-conditioning equipment may fall outside the operating range recommended by the manufacturer.
+As a result of these conditions, the ambient air temperature range at the inlet to the mechanical air-conditioning equipment may fall outside the manufacturer’s recommended operating range.
+These phenomena can lead to a loss of power or even the shutdown of certain equipment.

+CFD analysis allows us to understand how several systems will interact with each other.
 The video below shows the impact of exhaust air (thermal plume) from generators in relation to rooftop air-conditioning equipment.

 Study of pollutant emissions - Nox from generators

-What use is internal CFD simulation for data centers?
+External CFD simulation for data center

 Find out more